Muhammad-Osama/Localized-Spatio-temporal-Models/README.md

 U: mean parameter set to 1 corresponding to constant spatio-temporal mean

 ## Plots
 The uploaded files contain some example plots from our results on real precipitation data.
 The precipitation_conotur_plot is the contour plot of predicted precipitation over a spatial region for a specific month.
 The red dots denote the training points.
-The precipitation_time_series is a comparison of the actual and predicted percipitation over time for spatial point makred by red cross in the contour plot.
-The black dashed box and dashed line in these plots constitute a contiguos spatio-temporal test region.
+The precipitation_time_series is a comparison of the actual and predicted percipitation over time for spatial point marked by red cross in the contour plot.
+The black dashed box and dashed line in these plots constitute a contiguous spatio-temporal test region.